redhat-developer/vscode-java/README.md

 * `java.format.comments.enabled` : Includes the comments during code formatting.
 * `java.format.onType.enabled` : Enable/disable on-type formatting (triggered on `;`, `}` or `<return>`).
 * `java.foldingRange.enabled`: Enable/disable smart folding range support.
 If disabled, it will use the default indentation-based folding range provided by VS Code.
-* `java.maven.downloadSources`: Enable/disable eager download of Maven source artifacts.
+* `java.maven.downloadSources`: Enable/disable download of Maven source artifacts as part of importing Maven projects.
 * `java.maven.updateSnapshots`: Force update of Snapshots/Releases.
 Defaults to `false`.
 * `java.codeGeneration.hashCodeEquals.useInstanceof`: Use 'instanceof' to compare types when generating the hashCode and equals methods.
 Defaults to `false`.
 * `java.codeGeneration.hashCodeEquals.useJava7Objects`: Use Objects.hash and Objects.equals when generating the hashCode and equals methods.
 This setting only applies to Java 7 and higher.
 Defaults to `false`.